altunenes/sorceress/docs/explanations of illusions.md

 Imagine that you are looking at a picture of a tree.
 If the picture has low spatial frequency, it might look like a big green blob with no branches or leaves.
 This is because there is not much detail in the picture, and it is hard to see the different parts of the tree.
 On the other hand, if the picture has high spatial frequency, you would be able to see all of the branches and leaves on the tree, and it would look much more like a real tree.

 And this illusion is mostly stimulus-oriented, so be sure your input image has some big luminance differences and does not have too much roughness.
-The function is converting your image to grayscale first then scaling to -1 +1.
-Then RMS which is the standard deviation of a measure of image contrast, also known as “root means square”, the contrast has been adjusting.
-The most important part is the amplitude spectrum.
-You can either apply a low or high pass filter it depends on your input image.
-Finally, to minimize coarse changes in luminance, the function applies a Laplacian-of-Gaussians (LoG) filter.
-If you look close enough to the edges of the domains you may see some "ringing".
-This is the result of the discrete Fourier transform.
+In this function, the input image is first converted to grayscale and then scaled to a range of -1 to +1.
+The root mean square (RMS) contrast is then adjusted to create the illusion.
+A discrete Fourier transform is applied to the image, followed by a low or high pass filter depending on the input image.

+Discrete Fourier transform (DFT) is a mathematical operation that is used to convert the input image from the spatial domain (i.e. its original representation in terms of pixels) to the frequency domain (i.e. a representation of the image in terms of its spatial frequencies).
+This is done because the spatial frequencies of an image are closely related to its contrast and luminance, which are the visual features that are being manipulated in order to create the illusion.

+Once the input image has been transformed into the frequency domain, a low or high pass filter can be applied to remove or enhance certain spatial frequencies in the image.
+This technique can result in some "ringing" around the edges of the domains, which can be seen when looking closely at the image.

+Finally, a Laplacian-of-Gaussians (LoG) filter is applied to minimize coarse changes in luminance.
 The image that've shown image has been taken from the A. Kitaoka's twitter account.
 Here, I would like to show another example with another input image:

 ```